jeremyButtler/find--Co-infections/Using-this-code.md

        - Input: length of sequence entry (0 will allocate more memory)
        - Input: Variable to hold the length of the inptu sequence
     - twoBit functions:
+       - Found in twoBirArrays.c/h
        - These functions are here for working with two bit arrays.
-I will only mention they exist, so you can check them and use them if you are interested.
+I will mention that they exist, but will not list them, since most people would not be interested (see SOF or SOP in alignments.c/h for a list).

 # Documentation method